• Home

 Yes

-Same voltage and plug type as China.
+Same voltage and plug type as China, can use directly.

 Japan